Jeta Amata: 2004–11

 Amata's short film The Alexa Affair premiered at the 2004 Berlin Film Festival.

-Amata's film The Amazing Grace, which won the Best West African Film Award at the 2006 Screen Nations Awards UK, holds the honor of being the first Nigerian film to be screened at the Cannes Film Festival.
+Amata's film The Amazing Grace, which won the Best West African Film Award at the 2006 Screen Nations Awards UK, holds the honour of being the first Nigerian film to be screened at the Cannes Film Festival.

-Soon after, Jeta would be recognized for such movies as Inale and Mary Slessor.
+Soon afterwards, Amata would be recognized for such movies as Inale and Mary Slessor.

-2012-present
+2012–present

-Black November premiered at the United Nations during the General Assembly in 2012 and was also screened at the Kennedy Center as well as the Library of Congress in Washington, D.C.
+Black November premiered at the United Nations during the General Assembly in 2012 and was also screened at the Kennedy Center as well as at the Library of Congress in Washington, D.C.
 The film inspired the sponsoring of a bi-partisan resolution on the Niger Delta of Nigeria members of the 112th United States Congress, H.CON.RES.121.

-Amata had screenings of his documentary Into the Delta, on the situation of the Niger Delta, shown in nine universities in the U.S. including NYU, George Washington University, UCLA and Cornell.
+Amata had screenings of his documentary Into the Delta, on the situation of the Niger Delta, shown in nine universities in the United States, including NYU, George Washington University, UCLA and Cornell.